-Children at Wave1 level of support and above will be assessed using SEND specific reading, spelling and vocabulary tests.
+en appropriate, children at Wave1 level of support and above will be assessed using SEND specific reading, spelling and vocabulary tests.
 All children are assessed according to the four primary areas of need.
 SENDCO, Headteacher and Class Teacher analyse progress reports and decide on further actions.